Substance Abuse Outpatient Care

 • Any recommendations for follow up

-The treatment plan must be signed by the licensed substance use counselor who is providing and or supervising the service.
+The licensed substance use counselor who is providing or supervising the service must sign the treatment plan.

-2. Percentage of clients with documentation that treatment plans are reviewed/modified midway through the number of determined sessions agreed upon at a minimum.
+6. Percentage of clients with documentation that treatment plans are reviewed or modified midway through the number of determined sessions agreed upon at a minimum.

-Progress Notes: Services will be provided according to the individual's treatment plan and documented in the client's record.
-Progress notes are completed for every professional counseling session and include:
+Progress Notes: Staff should provide services according to the individual's treatment plan and document services in the client's record.
+For every professional counseling session, the counselor should document a progress note and include:

 • Client name